2025 - All Construction Projects

 Description of work: This project includes common excavation, removing asphaltic surface milling, asphalt paving, base aggregate, culvert pipe repairs and replacements, box culvert construction, storm sewer repairs, guardrail, rumble strips, sidewalk, curb and gutter, marking lines and incidental items.

-July 14 to July 18: WIS 54 – Crews are scheduled to continue to work on the box culvert west of the Wolf River and the culverts 0.3 miles east of Lower Road.
-Milling and asphalt paving will continue.
-WIS 47 – Crews will install rumble strips and pavement markings.
+July 21 to July 25: WIS 54 – Crews are scheduled to continue to work on the box culvert west of the Wolf River and the culverts 0.3 miles east of Lower Road.
+Milling, asphalt paving and pavement marking will continue.
+Restoration work will begin late in the week.
+WIS 47 – Pavement marking work will continue.

 Traffic Impacts: